 2. Feeding Bottle With Natural Flow Tube Inside:

 The natural flow tube inside the feeding bottle helps to give your baby a colic free feeding experience.
 These tubes are designed to completely do away with any air bubbles that can cause major colic issues in babies.
 It also helps to create a proper pressure for smooth flow, without creating any vaccum.
 This makes it easier for your baby to feed, without the problem of nipple collapse.
 The natural flow tube will help to pass away the air from the nipple and take it to the back of the bottle.
 This will prevent it from going into your baby during feeding.
 Dr. Brown’s bottles hold the patent for this technology and are renowned for their effectiveness in preventing and minimizing colic in babies.
-This technology also helps to reduce the problems of gas, spitting and burping in babies.
+These bottles are also recommended by lactation consultants to ensure deep latch.

 There are a huge variety of baby bottles available in the market today.
 Before you make a purchase, read through the description on the bottle.
 If you are looking for any particular use, check to ensure the bottle will fulfill that.
 Also, remember to read the caring instructions carefully.